 - Recognize the moral dimensions of schooling and maintain a high level of caring and ethics in motives, judgments, and interpersonal behavior.

-Specialized course work in educational leadership is offered which includes:
+Specialized coursework in administration and supervision is offered which includes:

 - Public and community relations

 - Computer applications

 - Assessing and building a positive school climate and culture

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
 Following is the most current sample degree plan for the M.Ed. in Administration and Supervision.